 When your outfit feels like it needs a little something extra, whether it’s another layer or an additional accessory, throw on a blanket scarf.
 Not only will it dress up your wool coat, but it will also function as a chic wrap once you remove that top layer.
 You’d do best to avoid any scarf with sparkles, wild prints or colors that could clash with anything currently in your closet.
 The simpler the better.

-Dark jeans are dressy enough for many office settings, and the slim cut means they can be styled with almost every kind of shoe: Tuck them into knee-high boots, step into stilettos or pair them with combat boots.
+Dark jeans are dressy enough for many office settings, and the slim cut means they can be styled with almost every kind of shoe: Tuck them into knee-high boots, grazing your stilettos or layered over combat boots.
 The options are endless.

 A cozy sweaterdress is a great mid-way point between dressy and comfy.
 And opting for a mid- or knee-length ensures you won’t feel lost under all that material.
 A shorter length also makes it easier to layer leggings or slim-fit pants underneath for bonus warmth without looking disproportionate.
-In fact, we highly suggest looking around at both chunkier knits in loose silhouettes as well as thinner styles that hug your curves to give you multiple options throughout the season.
+In fact, I’m a big fan of investing in both chunkier knits in loose silhouettes as well as thinner styles that hug your curves to give you multiple options throughout the season.

 10. A Boyfriend Blazer